Echo Chamber: RL Post-training Amplifies Behaviors Learned in Pretraining: Related Works

 \textbf{Reinforcement Learning Fine-tuning:} The post-training stage has been shown to be a crucial step towards improving LLM reasoning.
 Broadly, these can be split in supervised fine-tuning approaches (SFT)--- which involve fine-tuning on a dataset, or distilling from a teacher model~\citep{muennighoff2025s1, xu2025redstar}---, Expert Iteration (EI) approaches---usually involving training on multiple rounds on correct samples generated by the policy itself~\citep{anthony2017thinking, dong2023raft, gulcehre2023reinforced, zelikman2022star}---, and RL approaches---based on using a policy optimization algorithm~\citep{schulman2017proximal, guo2025deepseek, yu2025dapo, liu2025understanding, hu2025reinforce++,ahmadian2024back, kazemnejad2024vineppo}.
 Recently, reinforcement learning with verifiable rewards (RLVR)~\citep{lambert2024t} has become the de facto standard for improving reasoning in LLMs, especially in mathematics and coding domains.
 In the case of reinforcement learning from human feedback (RLHF) for aligning models to human preferences, a reward model~\citep{uesato2022solving,lightman2023let, rafailov2023direct} is employed in order to rank the answers of the model to a prompt either at the end of the generation - termed outcome reward models (ORMs)~\citep{cobbe2021training}, or at each intermediate step - termed process reward models (PRMs)~\citep{cui2025process, yuan2024free}.

 Despite the large literature covering RL post-training, there is still a lack of understanding for the connection between the pretraining data and the effect it has on RL post-training optimization.
-To the best of our knowledge, we are the first to perform an extensive end-to-end study of the effect of pretraining data mixtures for mathematical reasoning in LLMs of different scales, and explore the difference between the common policy optimization algorithms.~\citet{havrilla2024teaching} is the closest work to our own, studying the performance of PPO across scales both on base models and fine-tuned models.~\citet{tinyzero} also explores the emergence of the ``Aha" moment in base LLMs, trained for solving countdown and multiplication tasks.
+To the best of our knowledge, we are the first to perform an extensive end-to-end study of the effect of pretraining data mixtures for mathematical reasoning in LLMs of different scales, and explore the difference between the common policy optimization algorithms.
+A theoretical explanation for the diversity collapse brought by RLVR is presented in~\citet{wu2025invisible}, who argue that RLVR is inherently limited to the support of the base model. ~\citet{havrilla2024teaching} is the closest work to our own, studying the performance of PPO across scales both on base models and fine-tuned models.~\citet{tinyzero} also explores the emergence of the ``Aha" moment in base LLMs, trained for solving countdown and multiplication tasks.
 Finally,~\citet{gandhi2025cognitive} leverage continued pretraining on Llama models towards bringing their performance closer to the Qwen models, and show that this improvement correlates with the reasoning abilities of the initial model.